-In-Home Care (IHC) is a flexible form of child care designed to accommodate the needs of families unable to access mainstream child care.
-Families who wish to use IHC must meet the Eligibility Criteria.
+In-Home Care (IHC) is a flexible form of childcare designed to accommodate the needs of families unable to access mainstream childcare.
+Families who wish to use In-Home Care must meet the Eligibility Criteria.

 In-Home care is targeted to families who:

-- or their circumstances mean that an existing child care service cannot meet their needs and where the family meets one more of the following criteria:
+- Or their circumstances mean that an existing childcare service cannot meet their needs and where the family meets one or more of the following criteria:

 - The child has, or lives with another child who has an illness or disability;

 - The child’s guardian (or guardian’s partner) has an illness or disability that affects their ability to care for the child;